SkywalkerRyan/practice/Striver/readme.md

 ## S 5.2 Medium

-    S 5.2.7 Sum of Beauty of all substring, How is this working?
+    5.2.7 Sum of Beauty of all substring, How is this working?

 ## AM 1

-    AM 1.9 Remove element
+    1.9 Remove element

 # Hash Tables